DiogoDeAndrade/GreedCave/README.md

   * Uses emissive and normal secondary textures on the sprite
   * Has a flash functionality, which uses the alpha channel of the color to lerp between base color and the texture, for effects
   * Has correct shadows (needed to expose a AlphaThreshould variable on the shader)
+* Cave map is procedurally generated using a parametrized celular automata (underpopulation at 2, no overpopulation, birth from 4 onwards).
+If you don't know what this means, check out this article on how to [Generate Random Cave Levels Using Cellular Automata].
+You can also check Wikipedia's article on Celular Automata and Conway's Game of Life (just because they're cool!)

 ## Credits